mets/mets.github.io/index.md

 ## Applications for Editorial Board membership open -- Call Extended

 Join us in our work!
-The METS Editorial Board is [soliciting applications](callformembers.html) for vacancies in its membership through April 12, 2026.
+The METS Editorial Board is [soliciting applications](callformembers.html) for vacancies in its membership.